Murals by City Year Los Angeles

 The sculptures were dedicated on October 11, 2011.

-How many murals can you spot on campus?
+How many of our other murals can you spot on campus?

 - Front door entryway